threefoldtech/web3gw/web3gw/server/clients/tfgrid/README.md

 - think of a better naming for contractsInfo struct
 - make a Contains function instead of using the one in workloads package
 - in k8s remove worker, check if there is no other worker on workerNodeID before updating network
-- hide names generate (like generateProjectName, ....)
+- hide names generate (like projectNameFromName, ....)

 ## deploy